 - Recruitment, development, evaluation, and retention of chairs and faculty;

 - Support the mission and vision of Minot State University;

 - Foster an environment of teamwork and collegiality within the College and throughout the University;

 - Recruitment and retention of students.

 Minot State University was founded in 1913 to serve the citizens of northwest North Dakota.
-It is located in the city of Minot with 36,000 residents.
-With beautiful parks and neighborhoods, the city is served by a number of airlines (Delta Airlines is the primary carrier) and Amtrak.
+It is located in the city of Minot with 50,000 residents.
+With beautiful parks and neighborhoods, the city is served by a number of airlines and Amtrak.
 Abundant outdoor activities are available, including boating, fishing and camping at the nearby Garrison Dam on the Missouri River.
 Campus life is engaging and active, with cultural, community, and athletic events and activities.
 The arts include two theatre companies, three art galleries, choral groups, and a symphony orchestra and opera company.
-The University’s athletic programs have earned national championships in cross-country and conference titles in football and basketball, earning berths in national tournaments.
+The Universityís athletic programs have earned national championships in cross-country and conference titles in football, basketball, and soccer earning berths in national tournaments.
 In July 2012, the University completed its transition NCAA Division II.
-Women’s soccer and men’s wrestling have recently been added.
-In 2012, the women’s soccer team won the Northern Sun Intercollegiate Conference post-season tournament.
+Minot State University competes in the Northern Sun Intercollegiate Conference.

 Minot State has an active research and service agenda, which strives to engage students at both the undergraduate and graduate levels in research with faculty.
 The research enhances teaching and learning, addresses the needs of the community and region, and educates students to think critically, communicate effectively, and contribute meaningfully to the livelihood of our state, region, country, and beyond.